manojCodes77/Online-Blogging-Application/backend/README.md

 Your DB should now have the updated schema.

 7. To run the database server locally , we must have psql installed on our system.
+8. Now we are introducing redis cache to our application.